“and you shall be like a watered garden, like a spring of water, whose waters never fail.” - Isaiah 58:11

 3:00 to 4:30 p.m. in Hilary House

 All are invited to learn where God may be and how God is acting as we move in the second half of life.
-Meets the first Wednesday of each month, October to June.
+Meets the second Wednesday of each month, October to June.
+No registration required.

 8:00 a.m.
 Holy Eucharist